-Location: Seattle

-Project Summary: The Seattle DOT project downsizes and relocates two leased offices in downtown Seattle.
+Project Summary: The Seattle DOT project downsizes and relocates two leased offices in downtown and an increase of about \$63,000 annually.

+Seattle.
 This project eliminates excess space while continuing to support DOT's business needs.
-The Seattle DOT project results in a decrease of 4,892 square feet and an increase of about \$63,000 annually.
+The Seattle DOT project results in a decrease of 4,892 square feet collocating this program with its vendor.

-Effective Date: August 1, 2018 (FY19)

-Estimated Square Feet: 6,714 (-4,892)

-Full Service Costs: (Change from FY17) FY17: \$267,000 FY18: \$267,000 (\$0) FY19: \$330,000 (+\$63,000)
+Full Service Costs: FY17: \$267,000 FY18: \$267,000 (\$0) FY19: \$330,000

-One-Time Costs: \$480,000)

-Location: Seattle

-Project Summary: This project relocates DOT's tolling division from the Goldsmith location and collocating this program with its vendor.
+Project Summary: This project relocates DOT's tolling division from the Goldsmith location and project eliminates excess space while continuing to support DOT's business needs.
+The DOT project results in a decrease of 9,615 square feet and an increase

-Effective Date: August 1, 2019 (FY20)

-Estimated Square Feet: 0 (-11,685)

-. .

-Location: Puget Sound 60
+Location: Puget Sound59

 Project Summary: This DOT project relocates the Washington State Ferries headquarters office.
-This project eliminates excess space while continuing to support DOT's business needs.
-The DOT project results in a decrease of 9,615 square feet and an increase of about \$102,000 annually.
+This determine the most cost-effective solution.

-This relocation project will begin in fiscal year 2017 with a market analysis of suitable locations in Kitsap County and selected areas of King County to determine the most cost-effective solution.
+This relocation project will begin in fiscal year 2017 with a market analysis of suitable locations in Kitsap County and selected areas of King County to

+59 This major project was evaluated using the life cycle cost model tool.
+Results of this analysis appear in Appendix C.

+Location: Shoreline60

+Project Summary: The Shoreline major reconfiguration project renovates and backfills the DOT owned office space.

+Northwest Regional Headquarters office with the Department of Ecology Northwest Regional office and the Department of Licensing Administrative Services office (which will relocate into Dayton Ave. in fiscal year 2019).
+This project eliminates excess space while continuing to support all three agencies' business needs.
+The Shoreline project results in a backfill of 63,892 square feet of with a net decrease of about \$200,000 for the state.

+This project results in an enterprise wide decrease of over 60,000 square feet of office space, a complete renovation of a 161,882 square feet of state-owned facility
-Effective Date: September 1, 2020 (FY21)

-Estimated Square Feet: 76,895 (-9,615)
+Effective Date: July 1, 2021 (FY22) Estimated Square Feet: 97,990 (-63,892)